 You could interpret the story of Hanuman, then, as a parable of what happens when you recognize the divine nature of life, offer yourself in service to it, and allow it to transform you in ways you never thought possible, so that you are even more capable of serving your highest ideals.
 And when you approach the pose with such inspiration, you’re likely to enjoy your journey, no matter how “far” you go in the pose.

-April 22nd is Hanuman Jayanti, the Hindu festival honoring the birthday of Hanuman.
-So perhaps you'll be inspired to try the pose (or a more accessible, modified version, such as Ardha Hanumanasana) in your practice this month!
+Hanuman Jayanti is the Hindu festival honoring the birthday of Hanuman.
+It is celebrated in the spring,on the full moon of the Vedic month of Chaitra.
+So perhaps, during this full moon, you'll be inspired to try the pose (or a more accessible, modified version, such as Ardha Hanumanasana) in your practice this month!

 After you are very comfortable with Arda Hanumanasana (Ardha means half), and only if your body is open to going further, you can try entering into the full split.
 Use blocks aligned under each shoulder, so you are fully supported.
 This is a very intense stretch for the hamstrings!

 If your sit bones don't release all the way to the floor, make sure you place a block, bolster, or rolled blanket underneath you.

 That will give you the support you need to lift your torso upright and extend your arms to the sky.

 When I was in India in January of 2015, I visited the place where Hanuman was believed to have been born.
 This spot, now a temple, sits high upon a mountaintop, only accessible by a half-hour climb up winding steps.
 The words to the Led Zeppelin song "Stairway to Heaven" ran through my head as I panted my way up to the proverbial mountain peak, my skin glistening with sweat in the hot sun.
 Little brown monkeys flitted about, and I imagined Hanuman's army of helpers (kind of like Santa's elves) making the temple ready for my arrival.